SEJANUS, PONTIUS PILATE and JESUS

 (Investigator 189, 2019 November)

-When Jesus rampage through the Temple and overturned the merchants'
+When Jesus rampaged through the Temple and overturned the merchants'

 tables, Roman soldiers in Fortress Antonia, which overlooked the Temple